okumagbarukevwe/campus-connect/README.md

 # Learning Management System API

-A RESTful API for a Learning Management System built with Node.js, Express, and MongoDB.
+A RESTful API for a Learning Management System built with Node.js, Express and MongoDB.

 ## Features